The Mental Health Joint Allocation Committee

 Committee Meetings

-All JAC meetings will be held virtually during Spring 2021.
-They occur every Thursday from 3:30-4:30PM EST. Please see the meeting information below to join.
+All JAC meetings will be held virtually during Fall 2023.
+They occur biweekly on Friday from 4:00-5:00PM EST. Please see the meeting information below to join.

 Previous Bills